CloudM-Migrate/documentation/Engineering-Reference/OnPremExchange.md

 ---
 layout: default
-title: On-Premesis Exchange
+title: On-Premise Exchange
 grand_parent: Engineering Reference
 parent: Endpoint Options
 nav_order: 9
 ---

-## On-Premesis Exchange Endpoint Options
+## On-Premise Exchange Endpoint Options
 {: .no_toc }

 ---

-This document will give an overview on all the On Premises Exchange Endpoint Options in CloudM Migrate.
+This document will give an overview on all the On-Premise Exchange Endpoint Options in CloudM Migrate.

-<a href="https://cloudm-migrate.github.io/documentation/Engineering-Reference/OnPremExchangeSourceAO.html">On Premises Exchange Source Advanced Options</a>
+<a href="https://cloudm-migrate.github.io/documentation/Engineering-Reference/OnPremExchangeSourceAO.html">On-Premise Exchange Source Advanced Options</a>

 ---
 <a name="top"></a>